GRASSI Museum of Applied Arts

 On the first Wednesday of every month, the entire museum, including special exhibitions, is accessible for 3 euros.

-Students, trainees, holders of the volunteer pass, those doing military or community service, severely disabled people, school groups and other groups as well as accompanying persons in the care ratio, whose participants are at least 19 years old and are in an apprenticeship (grammar school, vocational school, university) who visit the museum independently.
+School groups and other groups as well as accompanying persons in the supervision ratio, whose participants are at least 19 years old and are in an apprenticeship (grammar school, vocational school, university) who visit the museum independently (without attending a museum educational or other event).

 fitness